 Private rooftop terraces may not surprise you, but the complex tunnels underneath the hotel for added privacy are a staggering add-on.

 If you expected exquisite cuisine, then you were right.
 Parisian three-Michelin star chef Yannick Alléno is heading all three on-site restaurants.
 Wow!

 In the southernmost city of Africa, an eye and window-popping architecture appeared in the shape of a museum and a five-star hotel.

-The bottom part of this remarkable remake of the original Grain Silo building is packed with a contemporary African art of the Zeitz Museum collection.
+The bottom part of this remarkable remake of the original Grain Silo building is packed with contemporary African art from the Zeitz Museum collection.

 The levels above are home to the 28 rooms that have been individually designed and decorated.

 The ingenious windows that reflect the sun like crystals provide the most astonishing views on Cape Town and Table Mountain.

 Head over to the rooftop, where you will find an unobstructed 360 degrees panorama, a glass-walled swimming pool, and a selection of cocktails to slurp on.

 Of course, you’ll also be staying right at the V&A Waterfront, within walking distance from many of the city’s highlights and major events, such as the Jazz Festival or Cape Town Art Fair.

 Pro tip: take the Blue Train to Cape Town for a complete South African experience.